Learn · Fees

 The other fees that stack on top

-• Per-order fee — a small fixed amount (typically a few cents to around $0.40) added to each order on top of the percentage-based FVF.
+• Per-order fee: a small fixed amount (typically a few cents to around $0.40) added to each order on top of the percentage-based FVF.

-• Insertion (listing) fees — most sellers get a monthly allotment of free listings; beyond that allotment, or with a Store subscription, the math changes.
+• Insertion (listing) fees: most sellers get a monthly allotment of free listings; beyond that allotment, or with a Store subscription, the math changes.
 Listing upgrades like bold or subtitle cost extra.

-• International and ad fees — selling to overseas buyers can carry an international fee, and Promoted Listings ad rates (a percentage you set) are an additional optional cost.
+• International and ad fees: selling to overseas buyers can carry an international fee, and Promoted Listings ad rates (a percentage you set) are an additional optional cost.

 Stores change the math

 eBay Store subscriptions (Starter through Enterprise tiers) come with monthly fees but lower per-category final value rates and more free listings.
-For higher-volume sellers, a Store usually lowers the effective fee percentage enough to more than cover the subscription — but for occasional sellers it may not pay off.
+For higher-volume sellers, a Store usually lowers the effective fee percentage enough to more than cover the subscription, but for occasional sellers it may not pay off.

 Whether a Store makes sense is a volume question.
 Run your expected monthly sales against the tier's fee reductions and free-listing allotment before subscribing.
+The break-even point is simple arithmetic: the monthly subscription cost divided by the percentage-point discount you'd get in your categories tells you the monthly sales volume where the Store starts paying for itself.
+Below that number, skip it.

 Estimating your real net